Functional Mixed Membership Models: Case Studies

-When looking at the mean function for feature 2 (figure 5 of the main text), we can see that the peak power occurs at around 9 Hz.
+Looking at the mean function for feature 2 (Figure 5 of the main text), we can see that the peak power occurs at around 9 Hz.
 However, for people who have a distinct PAF pattern, it is common for their peak power to occur anywhere between 9 Hz and 11 Hz.
 When looking at the covariance function associated with feature 2 ($C^{(2,2)}$), we can see that this is being modeled by the high variance at 9 Hz and at 11 Hz.
-We can also see that people who only have high Alpha power typically tend to only have one peak in the alpha band, which is also accounted for in our model by the negative covariance between 9 Hz and 11 Hz.
+We can also see that people who only have high Alpha power typically tend to have only one peak in the alpha band, which is also accounted for in our model by the negative covariance between 9 and 11 Hz.
 When looking at the cross-covariance function, we can see that there is high cross-covariance between 9 Hz in feature 1 and 6 Hz in feature 2, and negative cross-covariance between 11 Hz in feature 1 and 6 Hz in feature 2.
-This means that patients who are simultaneously in feature 1 and 2 that have moderate $1/f$ noise are likely to have moderate alpha power around 9 Hz and are less likely to have a peak around 11 HZ.
+This means that patients who are simultaneously in features 1 and 2 that have moderate $1/f$ noise are likely to have moderate alpha power around 9 Hz and are less likely to have a peak around 11 HZ.
 According to the scientific literature, this is likely to occur in younger TD individuals.

-From figure 6 of the main text, we can see that on average ASD children were tended to belong to feature 1 more than feature 2.
-Thus on average, ASD children tended to have a less distinct PAF when compared to TD children.
+From Figure 6 of the main text, we can see that on average children with ASD tended to belong to feature 1 more than feature 2.
+Thus, on average, ASD children tended to have a less distinct PAF when compared to TD children.